hero-engineer/hero-engineer/packages/git-author/README.md

 # git-author

-Read git author anme and email from config
+Read git author name and email from config.

 ## Installation